• Skip to primary navigation

 Pillsbury Gluten Free Flour Blend also worked really well and puffed up nicely.

 I found Just About Food Gluten Free Whole Grain Flour for about $5 a bag at our local Grocery Outlet store.
-I figured it was worth trying because the blend was whole grain and healthier than many starchy mixes.
+It was worth trying because the blend was whole grain and healthier than many starchy mixes.
 This brand of gluten free flour was so bad and left such a bad taste in the biscuits I tossed the bag and biscuits.
-Don't buy it if you see this one.
+Don’t buy it if you see this one.

-the top view of all of the gluten free biscuits
+The top view of all of the gluten free biscuits.

 Here is a photo of all of the tops of the biscuits.
 If you love to bake, be sure to check out all of my best Gluten Free Baking Tips!